Redistricting

 Which States Gained/Lost Seats in Congress?

-Indiana kept its 9 seats after the Census 2010 census were tallied (it lost a seat after Census 2000).
-The Midwest lost several seats with gains in the South and West.
+Indiana kept its 9 congressional seats after the 2020 Census results were tallied (it hasn't lost a seat since Census 2000).
+The Midwest lost several seats, with gains in the South and West.

 Local Redistricting